vincesp/markdown-challenge/README.md

 The `data` directory contains a list of markdown documents that are sorted into sections.
 The title of each section can be found in the special `_index.md` file while its ID is part of the folder name.
 All other markdown files have the ID as file name before the extension, e.g., '1.1'.
-Each markdown document has frontmatter in YAML format at the top that contains the applicable filter.
+Each markdown document has frontmatter in YAML format at the top that contains the applicable filters.

 - [ ] Create an application that loads all markdown files and renders a table that contains the IDs and titles of all sections and documents and displays the filters, one filter per column.